Alton, New Zealand

 Alton is a small rural community in south Taranaki, in the western North Island of New Zealand.
-It is located between the towns of Hāwera and Patea.
+It is located between the towns of Hāwera and Pātea.

 History

 It was founded as Woodville in 1876.
 When a post office opened about 1887, the name was changed to avoid confusion with Woodville.
 The name Alton was proposed by James Gibbs from his home town in England.

 Alton School opened in 1881 and closed in 1995.
 A war memorial on the school grounds was moved next to Alton Coronation Hall in 2013.